ICANN Nominating Committee Background Information and Code of Conduct 2018

 Because of its highly visible and independent role in selecting ICANN Directors and other key Council members, the Nominating Committee receives special scrutiny from the ICANN community as it does its work.
 This is especially the case since much of its work requires a high degree of confidentiality.
 The expectation, therefore, is that the committee will act with the highest standard of personal integrity and ethical conduct.
 The following guidance, set forth here as a NomCom Code of Conduct, includes specific ICANN policies as well as Nominating Committee policies that have been developed in the course of its history.

 The ICANN Board adopted a Conflicts of Interest Policy that applies to Officers, Directors, Board Liaisons and key employees of ICANN. [https://www.icann.org/resources/pages/governance/coi-en]

 The Policy further states: ICANN will encourage ICANN Supporting Organizations and Advisory Committees and other ICANN bodies, as appropriate, to consider implementing the principles and practices of this COI Policy as relevant.

 NomCom members are expected to observe the principles and intent of the ICANN Conflicts of Interest Policy.
-NomCom member must disclose promptly to the Chair any financial or other relations that might affect (or might reasonably be seen to affect) his/her performance on the Committee, including any financial connections and/or personal non-monetary advantages to any individual under consideration by the NomCom, and must recuse himself or herself from subsequent deliberations on the individual(s) concerned.
+NomCom members must disclose promptly to the Chair of the NomCom any financial or other relations that might affect (or might reasonably be seen to affect) his/her performance on the Committee, including any financial connections to any Candidate or employer of any Candidate and/or personal non-monetary advantages to any individual under consideration by the NomCom, and must recuse himself or herself from subsequent deliberations on the individual(s) concerned.
 The Chair, in consultation with the NomCom Sub-Committee on Conflict of Interest, shall counsel the member as to any additional steps to be taken to resolve the conflict.

 ICANN Expected Standards of Behavior (adopted 26 June 2016)